-Product Safety Policy Statement Guide for Members Button Batteries
+Product Safety Policy Statement guide.

 Button batteries can be highly dangerous if swallowed by small children.
 The Government has recently issued a “policy statement” on them, providing guidance on safety issues.